Organic Fertilizer Benefits: The Secret for Better Harvest and Improved Soil

 - Food products raised with natural fertilizer do not contain toxic chemicals.
 It has a unique taste.
 This is due to higher mineral concentrations.
 So market your product at a higher price point.

 - It is cost effective and less expensive.
-In fact, you can treat an entire acre with $30 of AGGRAND in most cases.
+In fact, you can treat an entire acre with $30 fertilizers in most cases.

 - Natural fertilizers supply important micronutrients.
 These can help increase the shelf life of your product post-harvest.

-- They increase outputs, which means more income to the famer.
+- They increase outputs, which means more income (ROI) to the farmer.

 • Organic fertilizers are bio-degradable and pollution free.